“The worst crime is faking it.” – Kurt Cobain

 All good treatment centers have good case managers.
 A case managers job is to help alleviate the stresses of the client’s life while they focus on getting better.
 This includes everything from scheduling doctors appointments outside the scope of their medical staff (like optometrists and dental visits), assisting with family affairs that can’t go unaddressed, and of course, legal problems.
 The case manager can deal with anything from setting up court appointments to working with probation officers.
 Being represented by someone else often benefits your case.
 A case manager cannot do what a lawyer can, but they can be beneficial in many ways.

 Prioritize Your Legal Problems

-There is a concept in the business in leadership world called “Eat the Frog.”
-If a person had a daily to-do list that had to “eat a live frog “on it, it’s likely that would be the least attractive part of the to-do list.
+There is a concept in the business in the leadership world called “Eat the Frog.”
+If a person had a daily to-do list that had to “eat a live frog “on it, that likely would be the least attractive part of the to-do list.
 Most would leave it for last, or not do it at all.
 The bravest would do it first.
-We are not talking about actually eating a frog though.
-It merely symbolizes the hardest task on the list.
+We are not talking about actually eating a frog; it merely symbolizes the most laborious task on the list.
 If one starts their day with the hardest thing, the rest of the day is a piece of cake.
 Why would that be any different for changing a life?
 Eat the frog, before it eats you!
 Be brave, and it most often turns out what we fear in the form of worst-case scenarios never comes to fruition.

 Can I go to Treatment?

 Acquiring legal problems as a result of drinking and drug abuse are indicators that you may need treatment.
-Having legal problems does not exclude you.
-There are people who understand your predicament and many who have been through it themselves.
-At GateHouse we have a team of case managers who can help you navigate your legal problems.
+Having legal issues does not exclude you.
+Many people understand your predicament and many who have been through it themselves.
+At GateHouse, we have a team of case managers who can help you navigate your legal problems.
 Don’t give up on yourself because of legal problems.
-Call GateHouse today at 855-448-3588 to get started on the path to recovery.
+Call GateHouse today at (855) 448-3588 to get started on the path to recovery.